 The world of mobile technology moves at lightning pace.
-If you’re a software development manager, trying to stay on top of the latest trends it is almost a full-time job in itself.
-Staying in tune with the latest trends is tricky – that’s why we, at Waracle Mobile App Development, UK are exploring the world of augmented reality and what it means for your business.
+If you’re a software development manager, trying to stay on top of the latest trends can prove to be an almost full-time job in itself.
+Staying in tune with the latest trends is tricky – that’s why we, at Waracle Mobile App Development, Scotland, UK are exploring the world of augmented reality and what it means for your business.

 Marker-based augmented reality apps differ from location-based apps in a number of ways.
 Firstly, marker-based AR apps operate by enabling the software to pinpoint particular patterns (this could be a QR code or brand symbol) when used in conjunction with a device camera (usually a smartphone) to overlay digital information upon the real-world environment.
 This means that when the device user points their smartphone at a particular object or setting, they can see a virtual UI on top of the object.
 Secondly, if the image in question is either animated or 3D, the digital overlay sits on top of the recognised pattern.
 These emerging technologies offer enormous potential to software development managers and marketers seeking to extend their existing mobile app offering.